Actresses and activists react to Harvey Weinstein verdict

 - “Today’s outcome in Harvey Weinstein’s New York trial is the result of the decisions of multiple women to come forward to journalists and to prosecutors at great personal cost and risk.
 Please keep those women in your thoughts today,” New Yorker journalist Ronan Farrow, who broke stories about allegations against Weinstein, wrote on Twitter.

-- “Harvey Weinstein has been handcuffed & taken to jail!” said actress Rosie Perez, who testified at Weinstein’s trial to bolster the account of friend and fellow actress Annabella Sciorra.
+- “Harvey Weinstein has been handcuffed & taken to jail!” said Rosie Perez, who testified at Weinstein’s trial to bolster the account of friend and fellow actress Annabella Sciorra.

 - “Harvey Weinstein operated with impunity and without remorse for decades in Hollywood.
 Yet, it still took years, and millions of voices raised, for one man to be held accountable by the justice system,” the Me Too organization said in a statement.